connybackas/Rc-Simulator/README.md

 ## My thoughts
 Simulator class and its prompt methods should probably be rewritten in a more dynamic way.
-E.g. calling the "Console.WriteLine()" call directly complicates a possible future transission to gui application.
+E.g. calling the "Console.WriteLine()" call directly complicates a possible future conversion to gui application.

 Input parsing should probably be handled by another class than the Simulation class entirely.